 In a further attempt to make bikes look racy, the eyelets on the forkends have been omitted from most sporty road bikes.
 This precludes the installation of standard fenders and luggage racks, again without making the bikes any faster.

 Steel frames were made to last, and to be repaired.
 Minor damage can be repaired by bending tubes back to their original shape, and major damage, by brazing or welding in replacement parts.
 Local welders, almost anywhere, can perform ugly but functional repairs that will get you back on the road.
 Dropout spacing can be increased to accommodate a newer rear hub with more sprockets, or decreased to accommodate a single-speed or fixed-gear hub.

 A carbon-fiber frame offers none of these advantages.
 Carbon-fiber frames' light weight results in part from their being strong only in the directions in which they are stressed in normal use.
 There are stories of a carbon fiber tube's splitting when someone only dropped a wrench onto it.
+Carbon fiber frames can sometimes be repaired, but the work is time-consuming, involving sanding, and replacement of multiple layers, with time for epoxy adhesive to set -- not practical during a bicycle tour.
 An aluminum or titanium frame cannot be respaced, and welding is only possible using special equipment and techniques.

 You can get all the parts you need to equip an older frame.
 Frames are still being made using the same dimensions as on most older frames.
 French and Raleigh frames are exceptions, but even for those, replacement parts and workarounds are available.

 Also see my articles on French bicycles and on Raleigh bicycles.